tom-seddon/Ghidra6502/README.md

-# improved 6502 support for Ghidra
+# Improved 6502 support for Ghidra

-## new 6502 CPU description
+## New 6502 CPU description

 Pick `6502`/`NMOS` from the language list.